smart-home-network-security/profile-translator-blocklist/README.md

-# profile-translator
+# profile-translator-blocklist
-Translate IoT YAML profiles to NFTables / NFQueue files
+Translate IoT YAML profiles to NFTables / NFQueue files for a block-list firewall.